awsdocs/aws-config-developer-guide/doc_source/customresources-cli.md

 ## Delete the Third\-Party Resource<a name="delete-custom-resource-type"></a>

-You can record the configuration state for a third\-party resouce or custom resource type that you want to delete\.
+You can record the configuration state for a third\-party resource or custom resource type that you want to delete\.
 + Type the following command:

   ```